Noise-to-Notes: Diffusion-based Generation and Refinement for Automatic Drum Transcription: Conclusion

 \section{Conclusion}

-We reframed ADT as a generative task and proposed N2N, a diffusion model capable of transcribing drum onset and velocities from audio.
+We reframed automatic drum transcription (ADT) as a generative task and proposed Noise-to-Notes (N2N), a diffusion model capable of transcribing drum onset and velocities from audio.
 We showed that using the standard diffusion objective is unable to optimize for both onset and velocity, and instead proposed an Annealed Pseudo-Huber loss that enables effective joint optimization.
 Moreover, we demonstrated the benefit of incorporating MFM features, in addition to commonly used spectrogram features, especially for improving transcription robustness on out-of-domain drum audio.
 Finally, we illustrated that reframing ADT into a generative task using diffusion models enables new inpainting and refinement capabilities.
-N2N sets a new state-of-the-art performance across multiple ADT benchmarks, and to our knowledge, establishes for the first time that generative models can surpass the performance of discriminative models for music transcription.
+N2N sets a new state-of-the-art performance across multiple ADT benchmarks, and to our knowledge, establishes for the first time that generative models can surpass the performance of discriminative models for automatic music transcription.
 In future work, we will investigate methods to bridge the inference gap to discriminative models, for example leveraging distillation to reduce model size and consistency modeling to improve sampling efficiency.
+Additionally, we aim to investigate extending this approach to address multi-instrument transcription.